The Rising Need for Data Monitoring Committee Member Training

 The CTTI concluded in their findings that “overall, it was clear that increased training will be needed to prepare the next generation of qualified DMC members to meet the growing demand.”4

-Furthermore, in the CTTI’s recommendations on Data Monitoring Committees, uploaded in 2021, the group states that “sole reliance on on-the-job training is not feasible due to the complexity of the role and size of the currently available pool of candidates.”5
+Furthermore, in the CTTI’s recommendations on DMCs, uploaded in 2021, the group states that “sole reliance on on-the-job training is not feasible due to the complexity of the role and size of the currently available pool of candidates.”5

-Victoria works at PharPoint, a contract research organization, as an independent DMC coordinator.
-She holds a Master’s in Clinical Research, with a thesis focused on Data Monitoring Committee training.
+Victoria works at PharPoint, a contract research organization (CRO), as an independent DMC coordinator.
+She holds a Master’s in Clinical Research, with a thesis focused on DMC training.

-“Training is such an important factor in everything,” Victoria said, “whether it’s helping clinicians understand how to interpret the outputs that they’re going to be receiving, or understanding the study trial design or endpoints.
-Committee members without a strong background in DMCs typically aren’t going to be seeing this on a regular basis, and we want to help them feel more comfortable.”
+“Training is an important part of DMC composition and conduct,” Victoria said, “whether it is helping clinicians understand how to interpret the outputs that they will receive, or understanding the study trial design or endpoints.
+Committee members without a strong background in DMCs typically are not as familiar with these concepts, and we want to ensure they are comfortable with all of the roles and responsibilities of being a DMC member.”

 To help fill in this gap in knowledge, Victoria and her PharPoint colleagues within biostatistics are developing brief didactic training sessions for clinicians serving on DMCs.